Gitra Yuda Furton

-Gitra Yuda Furton (born 7 April 1993) is an Indonesian professional footballer who plays as a defender for Liga 2 club PSKC Cimahi.
+Gitra Yuda Furton (born 7 April 1993) is an Indonesian professional footballer who plays as a defender.

 Career

 Semen Padang

 Gitra Yuda is a Semen Padang U-21 player and moreover, he managed to bring Semen Padang U-21 won in the Indonesia Super League U-21 for the first time in this year after defeating Sriwijaya FC U-21.

 In 2015, he joined the senior squad of Semen Padang F.C. in 2015 Indonesia Super League, wearing jersey number 5.

 PS TNI

 Gitra joined PS TNI for the 2016 Indonesia Soccer Championship A.